iamshanevictor/CXRaide2.0/server/RENDER_DEPLOYMENT.md

    - **Environment**: Python
    - **Region**: Choose the region closest to your users
    - **Branch**: main (or whichever branch you're deploying from)
-   - **Build Command**: `pip install -r requirements.txt && cd server && python download_model.py`
+   - **Build Command**: `pip install -r requirements.txt`
    - **Start Command**: `gunicorn server.app:app --config server/gunicorn.conf.py`
-   - **Plan**: Standard (at minimum)
+   - **Plan**: Free (or Standard for better performance)

-### 3. Add Environment Variables
+### 2. Add Environment Variables

 Add these environment variables in the Render dashboard:

 ```
 FLASK_ENV=production
-WORKER_TIMEOUT=600
+WORKER_TIMEOUT=300
 GUNICORN_WORKERS=1
 GUNICORN_THREADS=2
 PYTHON_VERSION=3.9.0
-MODEL_GOOGLE_DRIVE_ID=1cbvOqEkmhXw-4t1_Reoc29JbVPRF4MNr
+USE_LIGHTWEIGHT_MODEL=true
 ```

-### 4. Set Resource Allocation
+### 3. Set Resource Allocation

-Increase the resources allocated to the service:
+Since we're using a lightweight implementation, resource requirements are minimal:

-- **Memory**: 4GB minimum
+- **Memory**: 1GB is sufficient
-- **CPU**: 1 CPU minimum
+- **CPU**: 0.5 CPU is adequate

-### 5. Deploy
+### 4. Deploy

 Click "Create Web Service" and wait for the deployment to complete.

-### 6. Monitor Build Logs

-Watch the build logs carefully to ensure the model downloads successfully.
-If the download fails, you might need to:

-1. Check Google Drive file permissions
-2. Try an alternative hosting method
-3. Contact Render support if timeouts occur during the build

-## Troubleshooting

-### Google Drive Download Issues
+## Switching to Real Model (Optional)

+If you want to use the real PyTorch model in the future:

+1. Uncomment the PyTorch dependencies in `requirements.txt`
-If the model fails to download during build:
+2. Upload the model file to a reliable location

-1. **Check Google Drive Permissions**:

-   - Ensure the file has "Anyone with the link can view" permissions
-   - Try accessing the file directly from an incognito browser window

-2. **Alternative Hosting**:

-   - Consider uploading the model to AWS S3, Google Cloud Storage, or another provider
-   - Update the `download_model.py` script with the new URL

-3. **Manual Upload**:
-   - As a last resort, you can manually upload the model when creating a new deployment
-   - Use Render's disk mounting options to persist the file

-### Memory and Resource Issues

-If the server crashes after deployment:

-1. **Check Memory Usage**:

-   - Visit `/loading-status` to see current memory usage
+3. Update the model loading code in `model_service.py` to load the real model
+4. Set `USE_LIGHTWEIGHT_MODEL=false` in your environment variables
-   - Increase memory allocation if needed
+5. Increase the memory allocation to at least 4GB

-2. **Reduce Worker Count**:
-   - Keep worker count at 1 for large models
-   - Use threads instead of multiple workers

 ## Testing the Deployment

 After deploying, test the following endpoints:

 1. `GET /health` - Should return a 200 response with "healthy" status
-2. `GET /loading-status` - Should show details about the server and model status, including whether the model file was found
+2. `GET /loading-status` - Should show details about the server and model status
-3. `GET /model-status` - Should show the model loading status
+3. `GET /model-status` - Should indicate that the lightweight model is being used

-Only attempt to use the `/predict` endpoint after confirming the model is loaded.
+The `/predict` endpoint will work, but will return demo predictions with a message indicating they are not based on a real model.